El Salvador’s Freedom Passport: Complete Program Breakdown for Bitcoin Holders

 The government contribution is $1,000,000.
 That is the headline number, and it is accurate.
 This is a donation to the government of El Salvador, paid exclusively in Bitcoin (BTC) or USDT.
 No fiat currency is accepted at any stage of the government contribution.

 Here is how it breaks down for a single applicant.
-The government donation is $999,001.
-The application fee is $999 per person.
-Total government cost: $1,000,000.
-On top of that, 21 CBI charges a 5% advisory fee on the government fee: $49,950.
-So your all-in cost for a single applicant is approximately $1,050,000 to $1,060,000 including advisory and processing.
+The government contribution is $1,000,000 flat, which includes the main applicant’s processing fee.
+Each additional applicant beyond the first adds $999.
+On top of that, 21 CBI charges a 5% advisory fee on the $1,000,000 government contribution: $50,000 (flat across family size).
+So your all-in cost for a single applicant is $1,050,000 including advisory.

 What You Get